More coming. We're working on it.

 Coordinate with families you actually know.

-Family Tech Policy Builder
+Family Tech Pact Builder

-Create your household's tech agreement.
+Create your household's tech pact together.

 Save this script as…